rushmie/SETCardRecognition/README.md

 # SET Card Recognition
-Create a mobile app to take pictures of [SET®](https://www.setgame.com/) cards and recognize if a set exists in the given cards.
+Create a mobile app that takes a picture of [SET®](https://www.setgame.com/) cards and tells the user if a set exists in the given cards.

 Using inspiration from Anais Dotois, [Anaisdg](https://github.com/Anaisdg), and Tom White, [tomwhite](https://github.com/tomwhite), we want to explore image recognition strategies and deep learning models to accurately identify SETs in a group of cards.